 The Walker Crips Group and its subsidiary companies (the Group) provides diversified financial services to a broad range of clients from a number of locations within the United Kingdom.
-These services include stockbroking, fund management, corporate finance, IFA services, custody and research and they are delivered to clients that include individuals, private companies, and trusts.
+These services include stockbroking, fund management, IFA services, custody and they are delivered to clients that include individuals, private companies, and trusts.
 Across the group, these services are provided by employees, account executives, agents and affiliates.
 Given the range of services and the circumstances in which they are delivered, the aims and interests of our clients and the parties within the Group may create the possibility of conflicts of interests that cannot be avoided.

 However, our employees and Account Executives are required to comply with a policy of independence and disregard any such interest when making recommendations to you.